simpleltc/getconfig/README.md

 ## Changelog
+- `3.0.1`
+    - Accept lowercase environment variables in node.
+Previously, only uppercase variables are accepted.
 - `3.0.0`
     - Does not merge arrays from config layers, instead overwrites them entirely with the topmost config's array.
 - `2.0.0`
     - Total refactor, now stores config files in a directory and merges them on top of each other for simplicity.
 - `1.0.0`
     - Bumping major to get out of `0.x.x` range per semver conventions.
     - `dev` enviroments now look for related config files.
 So if you've set your `$NODE_ENV` to `development` and it will still find a file called `dev_config.json`.
 - `0.3.0` - Switching from JSON.parse to ALCE to allow single quotes and comments.
 Better readme.